 The Best Home Security Systems in Utah

-Times are good in Utah — the state crested third place in US News & World Reports annual rankings, boasting stellar healthcare and education systems, a young and fast-growing population, and the best fiscal stability in the country.
+Times are good in Utah — the state came in third place in U.S. News & World Reports annual rankings with stellar health care and education, a young and fast-growing population, and the best fiscal stability in the country.
 But Utah’s exceptional status takes a small turn when it comes to crime.

-We’ve located three exceptional, nationwide home security providers, all of which offer the technology and customer experience to give your most valuable possession the protection it deserves.
-Depending on whether you want professional installation, a customized, DIY experience, or the best gadgets money can buy — one of our favorites will work best for you.
+We’ve identified four exceptional, nationwide home security providers, all of which offer the technology and customer experience to give your most valuable possession the protection it deserves.
+Depending on whether you want professional installation, a customized, DIY, experience or the best gadgets money can buy — one of our favorites will work for you.

 In our review of the best home security systems, we took eight of the biggest providers on an eight-month test drive.
-We researched their offerings, ordered equipment, scheduled professional installation or installed it ourselves (cue flexing bicep emoji).
+We researched their offerings and then ordered equipment, scheduling professional installation or installing ourselves (cue flexing bicep).
 Then we lived under their surveillance, noting the ease and use-value of every feature.

 There’s home security, and then there’s total home automation.
-That’s the category Vivint falls in.
+That’s the category Vivint owns.
 Great technology is something we required of all our top picks.
-And while all three that made it to our winners’ circle can claim sophisticated devices and stellar functionality, Vivint goes just a little farther with just a little more chrome, and best of all, you get to choose which devices you want in your home.
+And while all four that made it to our winners’ circle can claim sophisticated devices and stellar functionality, Vivint goes just a little further with just a little more chrome, and best of all, you get to choose which devices you want in your home.

 This provider offers smart and stylish controls that help you take full control of your home no matter where you roam.
 Use the app to arm and disarm systems, watch a live feed of your home’s entrances, and dictate small adjustments to your home’s temperature and lighting.
 You can even have two-way communication between your phone and the home base’s screen.